-College of Saint Mary requires that all students entering our college for the first time be immunized against measles, mumps, and rubella.
+College of Saint Mary requires that all students entering our college for the first time be immunized against measles, mumps, and rubella and must show proof of MMR 1 and MMR2.
 As these are preventable and contagious diseases, CSM wants to prevent the possibility of an epidemic.
 All students must submit accurate immunization records that show evidence of immunity to measles, mumps, and rubella.
 Submission of this record is mandatory, and failure to comply will result in future registrations being cancelled or restricted.
 Further specific information is provided in the Graduate Student Policies Handbook.